 Under the cash-receipts method (aka cash-basis method), cash, property, or services are included in the taxpayer's gross income in the year of actual or constructive receipt either by the taxpayer or by the taxpayer's agent.
-Hence, the cash method of accounting is the easiest to implement and is most commonly used by sole proprietorships and small businesses.
-However, to prevent the acceleration of deductions to the current year, such as prepaying for a lease or for supplies, expenses that have a benefit that extends more than 12 months beyond the current tax year must be capitalized to an asset account, where the amount must be recovered through amortization, depreciation, or depletion.
+Hence, the cash method of accounting is the easiest to implement and is commonly used by sole proprietorships and small businesses.
+However, to prevent the acceleration of deductions to the current year, such as prepaying for a lease or for supplies, expenses with a benefit extending more than 12 months beyond the current tax year must be capitalized to an asset account, where the amount must be recovered through amortization, depreciation, or depletion.

 Restrictions on Using the Cash Method

-Because cash accounting makes it easier to understate taxable income, IRC §448 prohibits both C corporations and partnerships with C corporate partners with gross receipts exceeding $5 million, and tax shelters from using the cash method of accounting.
-Most businesses that maintain an inventory also are generally prohibited from using the cash method.
-However, there are several exceptions to the prohibition against using the cash method:
+Because cash accounting makes it easier to understate taxable income, IRC §448 prohibits both C corporations and partnerships with C corporate partners with gross receipts exceeding $26 million, and tax shelters from using the cash method of accounting.
+Most businesses that maintain an inventory are also prohibited from using the cash method.
+However, the prohibition against using the cash method has some exceptions:

 - Personal service corporations are permitted to use the cash method of accounting.

-- There is also a small business exception for businesses with an average annual gross receipt not exceeding $5,000,000 in at least 1 of the 3 previous tax years.
+- There is also a small business exception for businesses that meet the gross receipts test, having an average annual gross receipt not exceeding $26,000,000 in at least 1 of the 3 previous tax years.